At first glance, SEO and web design may seem like two different deals, and for the most part that’s true.

 SEO vs. Web Design: Which Is More Important?

-Search engine optimization is the process of improving a website’s user experience and lifting it to search engine standards, as a way to earn a better position in the search results page.
+Search engine optimisation is the process of improving a website’s user experience and lifting it to search engine standards, as a way to earn a better position in the search results page.

 Web design, on the other hand, has to do with creating visually-pleasing sites that are easy to navigate.
 Even if we just go by these rough definitions, you can see how SEO and web design are connected, as you can’t talk about good user experience on a website that is not visually pleasing and difficult to use.